Click a thumbnail to enter the gallery. Use the arrows at either side of the image to skip forward or back.

 The first six images in this section present more-or-less traditional images of monsters, such as the famous Jabberwocky from Through the Looking-Glass.
 But the monstrous is an inherently unstable category.
-Etymologically, ‘monstrous’ means ‘unnatural’, but the monster in Dalziel’s illustration of Charles Kingsley’s Madam How and Lady Why is all about nature and the natural (no. 2 – see gallery below).
+Etymologically, ‘monstrous’ means ‘unnatural’, but the monster in Dalziel’s illustration of Charles Kingsley’s Madam How and Lady Why is all about nature and the natural (no. 2 – see gallery above).
 Here, the dragon is a benign figure for a sublime glacier, and Kingsley’s text explores the natural world from fantastical, religious and scientific perspectives.
 Image four is from a cartoon by Alfred Thompson, called ‘Lecture on Bogueys’.
 The cartoon is a spoof series of professorial notes for a Christmas lecture, taking a comic look at the monstrous.
 The image was published with the following caption:

 Third lecture. – On Dreamland and its Bogueys.
 Illustration: The Boguey one is likely to meet with after Lobster Salad.
 Whether suggested by the lady in the lobster’s head.
 Difference of nature in Dream-Bogueys produced severally by Pork and Toasted Cheese.
 Comic song – ‘Oh, would I could recall the past.
 (From Tom Hood, ed., The 5 Alls, c.
 1866).